 - Fully accredited master’s degree programs in public health and in informatics

 - A combined M.D.-Ph.D. program that is training the next generation of physician-scientists to conduct high-impact research and translate discoveries into better clinical care

 The Betty Irene Moore School of Nursing at UC Davis advances health and ignites leadership through innovative education, transformative research and bold system change.
 Founded by the nation’s largest grant for nursing education in 2007, leaders at the School of Nursing develop programs that keep pace with ever-evolving health care and educate a new breed of nurse leaders.

 The School of Nursing’s visionary leadership propels research in five focus areas: chronic disease management, health technology, pain management, Healthy People and Healthy Systems.
 Faculty come from a wide range of backgrounds including nursing, business administration, sociology, gerontology, medicine, information technology and psychology.
 School of Nursing students engage in classrooms and clinical environments with students in the School of Medicine, health informatics and those in other health-related programs.

 A few facts about the school:

-- Offers five graduate-degree programs, including Doctor of Philosophy, Master of Science ― Leadership, Master of Health Services ― Physician Assistant Studies, Master of Science ― Nurse Practitioner and Master’s Entry Program in Nursing.
+- Offers multiple graduate-degree programs, including Doctor of Philosophy, Master of Science ― Leadership, Master of Health Services ― Physician Assistant Studies, Master of Science ― Nurse Practitioner and Master’s Entry Program in Nursing.